Navid200/xDrip/docs/Nightscout/GoogleCloud.md

 You will need a credit card to set up billing.

 It will take a while (about 90 minutes) to complete the entire setup.
 **Video** clips are included to help with setup.
 They have no sound.
-To enlarge, click on the square symbol on the left side of the speaker symbol at the bottom of the video.
+To enlarge, click on the square symbol on the right side of the speaker symbol at the bottom of the video.
 <br/>

 #### 1- ["No IP" registration](./noip_com)